camptocamp/rancher-redis/README.md

 * SENTINEL_DOWN_AFTER: 30000
 * SENTINEL_FAILOVER: 180000

-They can be customized in the
+They can be customized in the `docker-compose.yml` environment section.

 ## Scaling